Batch image resizing and conversion with ImageMagick

 Installing on Windows

-For Windows users, download the installer from the official ImageMagick download page and follow the setup instructions.
+For Windows users, you have several options.
+You can download the installer from the official ImageMagick website or use a package manager:

 Batch resizing images using ImageMagick